codepo8/developer-advocacy-handbook/working-with-your-company.md

 going to the office every day and he said that he dreads it.
 The decision was clear: **if you do not like going to work and you don\'t feel you have a chance to cause any change - leave**.
-He is now in a new role in a different company, feels very excited about the challenges there and left the company not in anger but with a feeling of accomplishment and knowledge that there are caring people in his old company and not only the ones that made him leave.
+He is now in a new role in a different company, feels excited about the challenges there and left the company not in anger but with a feeling of accomplishment and knowledge that there are caring people in his old company and not only the ones that made him leave.